Last updated on February 23rd, 2021 at 10:19 am.

 Income tax takes into account all income made in employment or in business from any source around the world.
 Spain holds double tax agreements with other countries, so you will also need to take this into account.

 The government calculate Wealth Tax based on assets that residents have over the value of €700,000.
 For non-residents, it will be calculated on property held in Spain.
 However, this sum depends on where the property is located, as there are regional variations.

 All foreigners living in Spain who own assets in other countries other than Spain with a value higher than €50,000 will have to complete a modelo 720 form.
 The deadline for submission of this form is March 31st of each year.

 Those who do not permanently reside in Spain will only be subject to pay taxes on earnings made in the country.
 Tax declarations must be made before the end of the year on December 31st.
-Therefore, for the year 2020, this would refer to earnings made in 2019.
+Therefore, for the year current year, this would refer to earnings made in the previous year.
 The same rules for residents about income tax and property tax apply.

 If a non-resident sells property in Spain, they must declare their income and corresponding tax within three months after the sale.

 For landlords, the Spanish tax year is split into trimesters.
 You will need to declare any rent due in the first trimester and pay it by April 20th.
 For the following three months, tax owed on income earned will need to be paid by July 20th.
-The same goes for the next three months, leading up to October 20th and for the rest of the year leading up to January 20th 2021.
+The same goes for the next three months, leading up to October 20th and for the rest of the year leading up to January 20th of the following year.

 On top of these taxes, there will be local taxes called IBI that you will need to pay annually.
 The dates vary from region to region as their collection is down to local government.

-For more details, please visit this Spanish government website about the 2020 tax calendar.
+For more details, please visit this Spanish government website about the complete tax calendar.